 If a SSMU Affordable Student Housing Fee passes, a relationship with UTILE becomes self-evident.
 The Legislative Council voiced its desire in January 2020 that the first student housing construction be in partnership with UTILE, facilitated by the Vice-President (External Affairs).
 A framework for the term sheet, presented with the referendum question, outlines the priorities voiced by McGill students at the January town hall, in the 2017 UTILE survey, and through a qualitative online survey in 2019.
-Throughout the construction, the Affordable Students regarding the interpretation and implementation of the commitments outlined in the term sheet (2020 through to 2025) and should use the Housing AGM to this effect.
+Throughout the construction, the Affordable Student Housing Committee should be engaged in active consultation with UTILE and students regarding the interpretation and implementation of the commitments outlined in the term sheet (2020 through to 2025) and should use the Housing AGM to this effect.
 Should they arise, other non-profit groups working toward affordable housing for students could also be sought out for partnerships with regard to consultation or construction.